osmaniacattack/StrangersOrNot/README.md

 4. Run the Website
    - npm start

+Bonus Features:
+- We deployed our website for everyone to use using a service.
+The link is bit.do/strangersornot if you want to check it out!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).